-- 1. Use the Process Flow Diagram and/or Piping and Instrumentation Diagram furnished by your company or contractor to verify the standard layout for the job being performed. - 2.
-Prior to any pumping or high pressure operations, communicate the following to all crew members in a safety meeting: - Test pressures, pressure release hazards, and personnel position during the test (e.g. identify bull, blank plugs and needle valves; position personnel out of the line of fire). - Proper pressure isolation points. - Ensure that iron or hoses are 100% bled off before hitting any connections. - Address the potential need for barrier size to change during the operation in the pre-job safety meeting or Job Safety Analysis before starting work. - 3.
-Before pressure testing, "walk the lines" to ensure conformance to supplied drawings and confirm it is safe to test. - Banded to indicate that it is integral or NPST piping has been inspected, and is within the "inspection period." - Restrained by an engineered restraint system that has been assembled correctly per manufactures recommendations, visually inspected prior to use, and is of ample quantity to cover the job.
-(This includes all temporary piping including liquid only lines). - Incapable of being mismatched with like appearing components use of 1502 union connections only (NO 602 nor 1002 union connections allowed). - Suitable for service. - 4.
-Ensure inspection of all hammer unions is done using a "Go-No-Go" (gauge rings) to assure proper match. - 8.
-Ensure that flanged connections are torqued per recommended guidelines. - Ensure that personnel exclusion zones are established by physical barriers for pressurized pumping and testing before operations commence, and only removed when rigging down is complete.
+- 1. Use the Process Flow Diagram and/or Piping and Instrumentation Diagram furnished by the contractor to verify the standard layout for the job being performed. - 2.
+Prior to any pumping or high pressure operations, communicate the following to all crew members in a safety meeting: - Test pressures, pressure release hazards, and personnel position during the test (perform a line of fire survey to. identify bull, blank plugs and needle valves; ensure the proper position of all personnel). - Proper pressure isolation points. - Verify that iron or hoses are 100% bled off before hitting any connections. - Address the potential need for barrier size to change during the operation in the pre-job safety meeting or Job Safety Analysis before starting work. - 3.
+Before pressure testing, "walk the lines" to ensure conformance to supplied drawings and confirm it is safe to test. - Banded to indicate that it is integral or NPST, piping has been inspected, and is within the "in inspection period." - Restrained by an engineered restraint system that has been assembled correctly per manufactures recommendations, visually inspected prior to use, and is of ample quantity to cover the job. - Incapable of being mismatched with like appearing components. - Suitable for service. - 4.
+Verify inspection of all hammer unions is done using a "Go-No-Go" (gauge rings) to assure proper match. - 5.
+Verify that flanged connections are torqued per recommended guidelines. - Ensure that personnel exclusion zones are established by physical barriers for pressurized pumping and testing before operations commence, and only removed when rigging down is complete.